 Sweet potatoes are on our menu fairly often in several different forms.
 I figure, why wait until fall or the holidays, to enjoy this glorious spud.
-Roasted honey chipotle sweet potato wedges make a delightful accompaniment to burgers and chicken sandwiches year-round.
-A favorite brunch option is my sweet potato hash with baked eggs and ham.
-At the holidays, you're certain to find sweet potato casserole and streusel topped sweet potato pie on our celebration menu.
-These individual servings are perfect for a smaller group or occasion, when a full casserole isn't feasible.
+Roasted Honey Chipotle Sweet Potato Wedges make a delightful accompaniment to burgers and chicken sandwiches year-round.
+A favorite brunch option is my Sweet Potato Hash with baked eggs and ham.
+At the holidays, you’re certain to find Sweet Potato Casserole and streusel topped Southern Sweet Potato Pie on our celebration menu.
+These individual servings are perfect for a smaller group or occasion, when a full casserole isn’t feasible.

-- Choose sweet potatoes of similar size and shape.
+- It’s important to choose sweet potatoes of similar size and shape.
 I find the more plump sweet potatoes work best for this recipe.